KimagureWizard/Love2D/README.md

 npm install
 ```

+- Configure your `.vscode/tasks.json` (launcher configuration) and `gulfconf.js` (build configuration) to point to the right directories.
+Toggle make-variables in your gulpconf for your target platforms.
+(Mac not supported yet, iOS will only copy files, not build)

+- Install [Love2d Snippets](https://marketplace.visualstudio.com/items?itemName=pixelwar.love2dsnippets), which makes your life easier.

 - Go to Code/File > Preferences > Keyboard Shortcuts > Modify keybindings.json and paste this in the right window:

 ```json
 { "key": "ctrl+l", "command": "workbench.action.tasks.runTask", "args": "launch" },
 { "key": "cmd+l", "command": "workbench.action.tasks.runTask", "args": "launch" },
 ```
-(using a LÖVE launcher extension won't work, since it will expect the main.lua in the root directory)
+(Using a LÖVE launcher extension won't work, since it will expect the main.lua in the root directory.
+If you have any problems running the task, make sure you've set the correct path in your `.vscode/tasks.json`.)

-- Install [Love2d Snippets](https://marketplace.visualstudio.com/items?itemName=pixelwar.love2dsnippets), which makes your life easier.

-- Configure your `.vscode/tasks.json` (launcher configuration) and `gulfconf.js` (build configuration) to point to the right directories.
-Toggle make-variables in your gulpconf for your target platforms.
-(Mac not supported yet, iOS will only copy files, not build)

 ## Tasks ##